guiriosoficial/AGCapital-Challenge/README.md

 - **Lifecycle Management:** Functionality to close or reopen projects;
 - **Task Management:** Activity control per project, allowing task management and status transitions between "Todo", "Doing", "Done", and "Cancelled";
 - **Search and Filtering:** Search functionality for projects and clients, including tab-based filters for project status (open or closed).
-- **Integration ans State Management:** Mock integrations using a state manager
+- **Integration and State Management:** Mock integrations using a state manager

 ## Dependence
 To Run this project, you will need to clone and run the [AgCapital-Challenge-BFF](https://github.com/guiriosoficial/AGCapital-Challenge-BFF)